The Watchers (film)

 The Watchers is a 2024 American supernatural horror fantasy film written for the screen and directed by Ishana Night Shyamalan in her directorial debut, produced by her father M. Night Shyamalan, and based on the 2021 novel by A. M. Shine.
-It stars Dakota Fanning, Georgina Campbell, Olwen Fouéré and Oliver Finnegan, and follows Mina, a 28-year-old artist who becomes trapped in a vast, untouched forest in the west of Ireland.
+It stars Dakota Fanning, Georgina Campbell, Olwen Fouéré, Hannah Howland, and Oliver Finnegan, and follows Mina, a 28-year-old artist who becomes lost in a vast, untouched forest in the west of Ireland.
 Seeking shelter, she becomes trapped alongside three strangers who are stalked by mysterious creatures every night.

 The Watchers was released theatrically in the United States by Warner Bros.
 Pictures on June 7, 2024.
 The film received negative reviews from critics and grossed $33 million worldwide.

 Plot

-A man in a forest gets lost and appears to be killed when he is dragged underground.

 At a pet shop in Galway, Mina is asked to deliver a golden conure parrot to a zoo near Belfast.
 Midway through the journey, her car breaks down in a forest.
 As she tries to find her way, she encounters a bunker with an old woman named Madeline who tells her to get inside if she wants to live.

 Madeline is staying in this 'Coop' with Ciara and Daniel after being lost as well.
 Shortly after nightfall, they all assemble in front of the Coop's mirrored window for "the Watchers".
 Madeline tells Mina that the Watchers will enjoy meeting her and that she will be safe if she follows the rules: The Watchers kill anyone outside the Coop at night and nobody must enter the Burrows, the underground tunnels where the Watchers retreat during the day because of their aversion to sunlight.

 The group has been stranded in the forest for several months.
 Ciara's husband John left the Coop days earlier but has not returned.
 Daniel helps Mina explore a Burrow, where she unearths several items like a camcorder and a bicycle and narrowly escapes a Watcher.
 That night, John appears at the Coop.
 Madeline refuses to let him in, convinced it is a Watcher imitating John.
 The Watchers crack the mirror in anger.
 Madeline returns the items to the Burrow to appease them.

 As winter falls, the group begins to turn hostile against one another.
 Daniel locks Mina and Madeline out of the Coop one night, forcing them to seek shelter in the forest.
 They witness the Watchers, humanoid creatures that imitate the Coop's occupants, react angrily to Madeline and Mina's absence.
+They remark on how one Watcher, named Chloe, appears to have a long, lean figure.